Captainspockears/Computer-Organization-Assignment/README.md

 The Assembly level language code can be found [here](asm.s43).

 The video of the code being executed can be found [here](https://youtu.be/WTTQuvXLCxI).

+The video of the explaination of the code logic can be found [here](https://youtu.be/BwGrFAHRKgA).